lpewton/stock-controller/README.md

 ### SECURITY MEASURES:
 All app functions were tested several times to make sure they worked under many conditions.

 Also, the ingredients and recipes are protected so that ingredients can only be deleted if they are not part of a recipe.
-Also, when deleting ingredients, the user is offered double confirmation to make sure they make no mistakes.
+Finally, when deleting ingredients, the user is offered double confirmation to make sure they make no mistakes.

+Users can only access their pages when they are logged in and in the correct worker type user.
+If not, they will be redirected to the home page.

 ## Validator Testing:
 - All HTML templates passed the W3C validator (https://validator.w3.org) without any issues except the {% %} tags.
 - All CSS passed the Jigsaw validator (https://jigsaw.w3.org) with no errors found.
 - The lighthouse test could not be performed on this app as it's an authenticated required app and it will only register the login page.
-However, here is a the validation of that first page:

 - All python code passed the Code Institute Python Linter (https://pep8ci.herokuapp.com/) without any issues.
 - The app could be opened from Mozzila Firefox, Chrome and Safari without any issues.